-This award recognises schools working in partnership with other public sector bodies (local authority, police, NHS or Fire Service) on projects that bring specific benefits to the local community.
+This award recognises schools working in partnership with the community and other public sector bodies on projects that bring specific benefits to the local community.

 Castledon School, Essex

 Castledon is integrated into the local and wider community and as such provides a meaningful student and community relationship, which is beneficial to all.
 In the last two years, the school has dedicated 144 working days to its local nature reserve.
 A variety of students help the local ‘happy hub’, a charity that supports the community by providing help to the homeless and people struggling with mental health.The school also runs a community cafe called Poppies, which is based in four different locations throughout the week, and has branched out into supporting local farms.

 St. Mary's CEVC Primary School / Avon and Somerset Constabulary

 St. Stephen’s Primary School / Bradford Teaching Hospitals NHSFT

 A partnership between Wrenbury Primary School, Wrenbury Medical Practice and Wrenbury Nursing Home involved Year 4 children visiting a Medical Practice to promote awareness about immunisation in their local community.
 Wrenbury Nursing Home also provided the children with personal stories of life pre-vaccination from some of the residents.
 The school followed their immunisation activity up by presenting what the children had learnt to parents and grandparents at their Summer term Sharing Afternoon.
 The children involved then went on to lead an assembly on the importance of immunisation.

 Eastbury Community School and The Sydney Russell School, Essex

 Hanson School, West Yorkshire